AhmadWaleed/AhmadWaleed.github.io/blog/_posts/2021-5-02-allow-remote-access-to-mysql-database.md

 GRANT ALL PRIVILEGES ON *.* TO 'remote_user'@'%';
 ```

-In case you already gave all the access and want to revoke and limit these permission to read only run following commands.
+In case you already gave all the access and want to revoke and limit these permissions to read only run following commands.

 ```sql
 # Shows the current grants for a user.